betaflight/betaflight.com/docs/development/Customized-Version.md

 The first thing to do is to _#undef_ all the features that we want to disable from the _common_pre.h_.

-For example, in a NAZE32, if we're using Serial RX, with a FlySky receiver (that uses de iBus protocol) and we don't have a led strip we will add all this _#undef_ to the file.
+For example, in a NAZE32, if we're using Serial RX, with a FlySky receiver (using iBus protocol) and we don't have a LED strip we will add all this _#undef_ to the file.

 ```
 #undef USE_RX_PPM